mkner/robo-time/docs/timestamps.rst

   :return: timestamp components as integers in tuple form
   :rtype: tuple

 .. function:: getTimestampFp()

-   | returns current timestamp for the particular clock type
-   | as floating point number
+   returns current timestamp for the particular clock type as floating point number this is necessarily epoch dependent since the current time is always an offset from the beginning of the particular epoch for a given timesystem

   :param: None
   :return: timestamp as floating point value